-There is a caveat though because it is also true that the basic formalism can be considered a particular case of gravitation theory.
+However, it is also true that the basic formalism can be considered a particular case of gravitation theory.
 When the Riemann or curvature tensor vanishes, we are in flat spacetime.
-In this case, when the metric tensor $g{\mu\nu}$ differs from the Minkowski metric $\eta{\mu\nu}$, it may be the case that we are in a noninertial frame without gravitation.
+In this case, when the metric tensor $g{\mu\nu}$ differs from the Minkowski metric $\eta{\mu\nu}$ , it may be the case that we are in a noninertial frame without gravitation.
 So, in a sense, we need GR to describe noninertial frames because we are borrowing the general formalism necessary to describe gravitation only this time without gravitation!